xobserve/xo/Readme.md

 # MeQ [mi:kju]

-MeQ— A new composable messaging platform for Message Queue/ Push、IM、IoT etc.
+A modern messaging platform for MQ、Message Push、IM、IoT etc,our goal is to be the best messaging platform in the world, like the iphone to others.
-MeQ is written in pure go, so you can easily deploy a standalone binary in linux、unix、macos、windows,  it's **cloud native**.
+MeQ is written in pure go and standard library,nearly no messy dependencies. so you can easily deploy a standalone binary in linux、unix、macos、windows,  it's **cloud native**.

 Develop status
 ---